Japan Travel Tips

-Citizens of the US, UK, Australia, EU Countries, New Zealand and Canada do not need to acquire a visa prior to arrival in Thailand for visits of up to 30 days.
-All other nationalities should consult with the Thai embassy or consulate in their home country.
+Citizens of the US, UK, EU Countries, Australia, New Zealand and Canada do not need a visa prior to traveling to Japan for visits of up to 3-6 months.
+All other nationalities should consult with the Japan embassy or consulate in their home country.
 Your passport requires at least six months validity beyond your departure date.

-Please note Thailand visa regulations and arrangements are subject to change and that your visa arrangements are your responsibility.
-We strongly suggest that you check with the relevant embassies in your home country for current visa guidelines.
+Japanese visa requirements are subject to change, and you are responsible for your own visa arrangements.
+We highly recommend that you check current visa guidelines with the relevant embassies in your home country prior to departure.

 Safety & security